-We recommend that ONC add sections to the ISA to track relevant "interoperability priorities" related to the harmonization of clinical and administrative datg, and track items being addressed by the extant Da Vinci, FAST-FHIR, X12, NCPDP as well as other HL7 FHIR Accelerator projects.
+We recommend that ONC add sections to the ISA to track relevant "interoperability priorities" and track items being addressed by the extant Da Vinci, FAST-FHIR, X12, NCPDP as well as other HL7 FHIR Accelerator projects.

 We recommend that ONC harmonize the implied administrative data model expressed in X12 and NCPDP administrative transactions to USCDI to ensure that EHR clinical data capture is maximally available to address administrative needs at low patient and clinician burden.